Reaching a Consensus in Predictive Loops: Preliminaries and related work

 \subsection{Performative prediction}

 Predictive models are rarely static but repeatedly updated based on fresh data.
 If this data is influenced by the model itself it creates a dynamic in which predictions and data co-evolve.
 In the machine learning literature such learning dynamics have been formalized under the umbrella of performative prediction~\citep{PZMH20}.
 Convergence guarantees and equilibria are derived under different learning settings \citep[e.g.,][]{PZMH20, mendler20stochasticPP,drusvyatskiy23stochastic,wang2023constrained,mehrnaz23pp, farina2026stability}.
-While these results characterize the trajectory of the learner they do not speak to the implied influence of repeated model updates on the population.
-Instead, in this work the population affected by predictions is at the center of study.
-We analyze how platform influence and peer influence interplay, and how performative effects unfold when the population composes of networked individuals.~\looseness=-1
+While these results characterize the asymptotic bahavior of the platform, they model the population as a distribution without specifying the internal structure.
+Instead, in this work we explicitly leverage network structure present in the population and focus on equilibrium outcomes for the population, rather than properties of the learned model.~\looseness=-1

-Related works in performative prediction that study explicit models for the data generating process, such as rational agent models~\citep{hardt16strategic,jag21alt}, causal models~\citep{mendler22causal, cheng2023causal}, or parametric models~\citep{miller2021outside,izzo21gd}, have not considered network effects among individuals. \cite{wang2023network,narang23multi,saig2025evolutionary} consider network effects among decision makers.
-We refer to \cite{hardt25sts} for a more comprehensive overview on the literature of performative prediction.
-For the rest of this work the most important concept we build on is the notion of performative stability, characterizing a fixed point of model retraining.~\looseness=-1
+Other works in performative prediction that study explicit models for the data generating process, such as rational agent models~\citep{hardt16strategic,jag21alt}, causal models~\citep{mendler22causal, cheng2023causal}, or parametric models~\citep{miller2021outside,izzo21gd}, have not considered network effects among individuals. \citet{wang2023network,narang23multi,saig2025evolutionary} consider network effects among decision makers. \citet{eilat2023performative} discuss a bipartite graph between strategic users and recommended items.
+But none of these existing models aims to characterize equilibrium outcomes for individuals in networked populations, not does this derive from existing results.
+We refer to \citet{hardt25sts} for a more comprehensive overview on the literature of performative prediction.
+For the rest of this work, the most important concept we build on is the notion of performative stability, characterizing a fixed point of model retraining, and, hence, an equilibrium concept we are interested in.
+We will explain this more in the next section.~\looseness=-1